shhrew/shelldrop/README.md

   -d  --data         POST data [*]
   -H  --header       Header "Name: Value" pairs, can be used multiple times [*] -C  --cookie       Cookie "Name=Value" pairs, can be used multiple times [*]
-      --no-listener  Disable the built-in listener
+      --timeout      The request timeout in seconds.
+Default: 5 --no-listener  Disable the built-in listener
       --no-color     Disable color output
 ```